 - Attend school on a regular basis - Have a parent or guardian sign a permission/contract - Obtain a statement from your employer stating your continued employment throughout the quarter - Understand that if I become unemployed, I will have two weeks to secure employment.
-If I cannot secure employment, I will be placed in study hall and will be ineligible to participate in time release until the next semester - Agree to arrive five minutes early for my second period class if I have first period release

-- Check the daily schedule to coordinate my on-time arrival for abbreviated and/or special attendance days - Agree to leave campus and school grounds upon the start of seventh hour time release - Agree to maintain passing grades in 4 or more academic courses and all core or required classes.
+If I cannot secure employment, I will be placed in study hall and will be ineligible to participate in time release until the next semester - Agree to arrive five minutes early for my second period class if I have first period release - Check the daily schedule to coordinate my on-time arrival for abbreviated and/or special attendance days - Agree to leave campus and school grounds upon the start of seventh hour time release - Agree to maintain passing grades in 4 or more academic courses and all core or required classes.
 Failure to do so will result in removal from time release - Agree to maintain passing grades in other subject areas.
-If I must contact the guidance office to secure a tutor, I will do so to accomplish this - Understand that I may not have time release and a study hall - Agree that if I participate in a sport, time release will become a study hall for the entire season
+If I must contact the guidance office to secure a tutor, I will do so to accomplish this - Students cannot participate in 7th hour Time Release during the semester of a varsity sport.